pablo-albaladejo/run-model-context-protocol-servers-with-aws-lambda/README.md

-# Model Context Protocol with AWS Lambda
+# Utilities for Model Context Protocol (MCP) with AWS Lambda

 This project enables you to run [Model Context Protocol](https://modelcontextprotocol.io) servers in AWS Lambda functions.